tarantool/tarantool/changelogs/unreleased/gh-6506-allow-spurious-wakeups-in-wal_write.md

 ## bugfix/core

-* Allowed spurious wakeup of a fiber, which is waiting for WAL write completion (gh-6506).
+* Allowed spurious wakeup of a fiber that is waiting for WAL write completion (gh-6506).